tomzx/blog.tomrochette.com-content/agi/natural-language/article.md

 	* Sentence length
 	* Syllable count
 	* Number of punctuation used per sentence
+	* Word frequency spectrogram (0 if word is not known, 1 if it is)
 * Usage frequency
 * Evolution of vocabulary (history of word usage)
 	* First/Last time a word was used